-You can read the Story Behind the Story here along with some advance reader comments.
-Note: This longish short story is being further developed as a novel.
+You can read the Story Behind the Story here.
+This longish short story is being considered for further development as a series.

 “There are things known, and there are things unknown, and in between are the doors of perception.” —Aldous Huxley